faultyblaster/file-forge/README.md

 > This extension is not affiliated with any of the above mentioned websites, and the use of their resources is under their respective licenses.

 **Enjoy!**

+---

+> This is a side project, and I am not a professional developer, I am doing this in my spare time, if you like the extension, please consider supporting me by giving a star to [the repository](https://github.com/faultyblaster/file-forge) or rating [the extension](https://marketplace.visualstudio.com/items?itemName=FaultyBlaster.file-forge) on the marketplace.